Probate fees set to rise despite continued delays

-Simon Levine, solicitor and Director of Legal Services at Kreston Reeves comments.
+Simon Levine, Partner and Joint Head of Legal comments.

 “The Government has said that it costs HM Courts & Tribunals Service more to process probate applications than it receives in fees, resulting in taxpayers subsidising the processing of probate applications.
 The increased fee is expected to raise between £23million and £25million each year from 2022.
 Estates worth less than £5,000 will continue to attract no fee.